 Heavily lampshaded in a series of commercial for Sharp Televisions featuring George Takei, which constantly reminded us that, if you don't have a TV like this which is based on four colors instead of three, you can't actually see how the picture quality is any different.

-The series pulled this off in one of the summer trip episodes.
-"Responsible" teacher Kurosawa-sensei has been drinking pretty heavily (to keep Yukari-sensei out of the stuff).
-When the girls bring up the subject of boys/men, she cuts in "let me tell you about men", at which point we cut to a series of head shots of all the girls, with steadily deepening blushes on their faces (except for Child Prodigy Chiyo-chan, who looks completely puzzled), interspersed with Relax-o-Vision shots of peaceful meadows and the like, with equally serene music playing in the background.
+In one of the summer trip episodes, "responsible" teacher Kurosawa-sensei has been drinking pretty heavily (to keep Yukari-sensei out of the stuff).
+When the girls bring up the subject of boys/men, she cuts in "let me tell you about men", at which point we cut to a series of head shots of all the girls, with steadily deepening blushes on their faces (except for Child Prodigy Chiyo, who looks completely puzzled, and Osaka, who's intensely interested), interspersed with Relax-o-Vision shots of peaceful meadows and the like, with equally serene music playing in the background.
 Next morning, Chiyo approaches Kurosawa to ask for clarification about last night.
 The same music cuts again just as Chiyo gets to what was said, while we are shown a head shot of Kurosawa becoming more and more freaked out.
 The other girls show up and bow to her and thanking her for the "enlightenment".
-She's so hung-over she isn't even sure what she said (we have no idea either, but it must have been spicy).
+She's so hung-over she (and the audience) isn't even sure what she said.

 This also happens before the first summer trip, when the series shows Yukari's car in a beat-up state and heavily implies her traumatizing driving (showing Chiyo and the other passengers as white as ghosts immediately afterwards and having Chiyo suffer PTSD in other scenes afterwards in which she recounts some of what happened) while never showing just how bad it is.